Reflecting with Two Voices: A Co-Adaptive Dual-Strategy Framework for LLM-Based Agent Decision Making: Experiments

 \paragraph{Necessity of Co-Adaptive Dual-Strategy Architecture} We evaluate three module ablation variants: \textbf{DuSAR OH} (Holistic-only), \textbf{DuSAR OL} (Local-only), and \textbf{DuSAR NA} (naive concatenation without co-adaptation).

-On ALFWorld, both OH and OL improve with model scale (0.075→0.28 and 0.060→0.29 SR from 8B to 70B), indicating that larger models can partially compensate for the absence of one reasoning pathway.
-However, \textbf{NA}—which combines both strategies without dynamic alignment—peaks at only 0.19 SR, far below full DuSAR (0.371 SR), demonstrating that co-adaptive integration is more critical than mere component presence.
+On ALFWorld (All SR), both OH and OL improve with model scale (0.075→0.28 for OH; 0.060→0.29 for OL from 8B to 70B), indicating that larger models can partially compensate for the absence of one reasoning pathway.
+However, \textbf{NA}, which combines both strategies without dynamic alignment, peaks at only 0.19 SR, far below full DuSAR (0.373 SR).
+This demonstrates that co-adaptive integration is more critical than mere component presence.

-On Mind2Web, the roles diverge: the Local Strategy (\textbf{OL}) scales effectively (0.14→0.36 Step SR), while the Holistic Strategy alone (\textbf{OH}) shows diminishing returns with scale (0.12→0.10 Step SR), suggesting that abstract planning requires local grounding to remain effective in complex, non-stationary web interfaces.
-Although \textbf{NA} improves with capacity (0.12→0.34 Step SR), it still lags behind the default co-adaptive design (0.46 Step SR).
-Crucially, on Llama3.1-8B, all ablated variants achieve at most 0.14 Step SR—less than half of DuSAR's 0.34—confirming that robust performance stems from co-adaptive reasoning, not model scale alone.
+On Mind2Web (Step SR), the roles diverge: the Local Strategy (\textbf{OL}) scales effectively (0.14→0.36 Step SR), while the Holistic Strategy alone (\textbf{OH}) shows diminishing returns with scale (0.12→0.10 Step SR), suggesting that abstract planning requires local grounding to remain effective in complex, non-stationary web interfaces.
+Although \textbf{NA} improves with capacity (0.12→0.34 Step SR), it still lags behind the default co-adaptive design (0.451 Step SR).
+Crucially, on Llama3.1-8B, all ablated variants achieve at most 0.14 Step SR---less than half of DuSAR's 0.343---confirming that robust performance stems from co-adaptive reasoning, not model scale alone.

 \paragraph{Compatibility with External Demonstrations} We evaluate DuSAR's compatibility with external demonstrations via three variants: \textbf{DuSAR HT} augments the Holistic Strategy with expert sub-goal traces; \textbf{DuSAR LT} injects expert action traces into the Local Strategy; \textbf{DuSAR BT} combines both—representing a "best-of-TRAD" setup.